 Every member of our community has the right to feel safe and respected.
 We seek to treat every individual with sensitivity and compassion and will not tolerate any form of harassment.
-Harassment is any abuse of an individual or group based on race, color, religion, sex, sexual orientation, marital status, gender identity and/or expression, national origin, ancestry, genetic information, age, disability, or grade in school.
+Harassment is any abuse of an individual or group based on race, color, religion, ancestry, national origin, sex, socio-economic status, academic status, gender identity or expression, physical appearance or disability.
 It includes both easily identified acts of verbal, written or physical abuse, and equally damaging forms of harassment such as graffiti, epithets, stereotypical remarks of “humor” or any behavior—regardless of intent—that contributes to the creation of a hostile environment in which to live and learn.

 Bullying and Hazing